hzeller/bant/README.md

                      → 3 column table: (buildfile:location, ruletype, target)
     list-leafs     : Show only targets not referenced anywhere.
                      → 3 column table: (buildfile:location, ruletype, target)
+    list-filegroups: List all filegroups/genrule and the files they provide → 2 column table: (target, file*)
     aliased-by     : List targets and the various aliases pointing to it.
                      → 2 column table: (actual, alias*)
     depends-on     : List cc library targets and the libraries they depend on → 2 column table: (target, dependency*)
     has-dependent  : List cc library targets and the libraries that depend on it → 2 column table: (target, dependent*)
     target-hdrs,   : Print either hdrs, srcs or data mentioned in targets. target-srcs,     -P: only if these are physical files target-data      → 2 column table: (header-filename, target) lib-headers    : Like target-hdrs, but all reachable paths expanded with all